RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 Most cancers take years to develop & are caused by multiple factors.

 ### How is cancer treated
-**Radiation**: Cancerous cells & tumors are killed using high energy x-rays, gamma rays, etc **Chemotherapy**: Chemicals target rapidly dividing cells
+**Radiation** & Lasers: Cancerous cells & tumors are killed using high energy x-rays, gamma rays, etc **Chemotherapy**: Chemicals target rapidly dividing cells

 ### How to not get cancer